yeti-platform/yeti/README.md

 ##### Remote database(s)

-By default, Malcom will try to connect to localhost but your database may be on another server.
-Just set the `hosts` directive.
-You may use hostnames or IPv4/v6 addresses (just keep in mind to enclose your IPv6 addresses between '[' and ']', like **[::1]**).
+By default, Malcom will try to connect to `localhost`, but your database may be on another server.
+To change this, just set the `hosts` directive.
+You may use hostnames or IPv4/v6 addresses (just keep in mind to enclose your IPv6 addresses between `[` and `]`, e.g. `[::1]`).

-If your mongod is a standalone database my.mongo.server, just set:
+If you'd like to use a standalone database on host `my.mongo.server`, just set:

         [database]
         ...
         hosts = my.mongo.server
         ...

-You may also listen on some non-standard port.
-Just add it after the name/address of your server, separated with a "**:**"
+You can also specify the port mongod is listening on by specifying it after the name/address of your server, separated with a `:`

         [database]
         ...
         hosts = localhost:27008
         ...

-And if your using a ReplicaSet regrouping my.mongo1.server and my.mongo2.server, just set:
+And if you're using a `ReplicaSet` regrouping `my.mongo1.server` and `my.mongo2.server`, just set:

         [database]
         ...